Co-located at

 • Participation in IDGs – delegates commit to attending the Integrated Discussion Groups (IDGs) linked to their chosen Forum.

-• One insight session commitment – delegates agree to attend at least one insight meeting with an event partner as part of their Forum.
+• One Collaborative Insight Conversation commitment – delegates agree to attend at least one 10 minutes insight meeting with an event partner as part of their Forum.

 • Priority access – if a room is nearing capacity, priority will be given to delegates registered for that Forum.
 Switching rooms is possible, but only if space allows.

-With equal focus on imaging and laboratory diagnostics, the Forum is your one-stop destination for shaping the future of diagnostic service delivery across ICSs, neighbourhoods, and local health economies.
-In 2025, discussions will centre on:
+With equal focus on imaging, endoscopy, pathology and physiological sciences, the Forum is your one-stop destination for shaping the future of diagnostic service delivery across ICSs, neighbourhoods, and local health economies.
+In 2027, discussions will centre on:

 VIEW THE PROGRAMME